letstri/nixle/docs/overview/app.md

 # App

 App is the entry point of your application.
-It is a wrapper around the provider and provides a way to register modules.
+It is a wrapper around the provider and provides a way to register routers.

 ## Usage